“I’m holding out hope that we find out on Friday (Nov. 13) that I won,” said Letson.

-Also still in play are the 75 absentee ballots received after the Election Day tally as of Monday, Nov.
-9. More than 800 absentee ballots that were sent out for this election have yet to be returned, said Board of Elections Director Lisa Lovedahl, though she is not expecting anywhere near that number of votes to come back.
-To be counted, absentee ballots must arrive no later than Nov.
-12 and be postmarked no later than Nov.
-3.
+Also still in play are the 50 absentee ballots received thus far after the Election Day tally, and more could come in over the next week.
+A total of 880 absentee ballots that were sent out for this election have yet to be returned, said Board of Elections Director Lisa Lovedahl, though she is not expecting anywhere near that number of votes to come back.

 “A lot of those just went ahead and voted in-person instead of returning the absentee ballots,” she explained.

-Lovedahl said there should be no issues with the validity of the absentee ballots, but there’s no way to tell how many of the 336 provisional ballots will be accepted until staff research them.
+Lovedahl said there should be no issues with the validity of the 50 absentee ballots received thus far, but there's no way to tell how many of the 336 provisional ballots will be accepted until staff begin researching them.

 If the votes are still within 1 percent of each other after canvass, the losing candidate has until 5 p.m. the next business day — which in this case would be Monday, Nov.
 16 — to request a recount.

 Letson said that he expects a recount regardless of the outcome.

 “Even if it was flipped the other way, I would hope Mark (Jones) would want to do a recount as well,” he said.
 “Depending on the canvass results, I should probably go ahead and say I will have a recount.”

 If a recount is requested, it would likely occur on Wednesday, Nov.
 18, said Lovedahl.
 However, if the large ballot scanner the board has requested from the state is not available on that day, the recount might be held on a different date.